chromium-full-mirror/copybot/README.md

 ### Adding a CopyBot Configuration

-CopyBot jobs run and managed by LUCI.
+CopyBot jobs are run and managed by LUCI.
 To add or modify a job configuration, modify the corresponding configuration object in [`infra/config/misc_builders/copybot.star`].
+This configuration is paired with the .ini configuration file found in infra/copybot/config and the name used as the config file name must match the builder name.

+Generate and/or update the .ini file by running copybot locally with the --generate-config command line option.
+See the help for more info.

 ### CopyBot support for repositories